lgendrot/lgendrot.github.io/_posts/2016-03-23-Classifying-news-articles-as-tweetworthy.md

 And from here it's as easy as training the models with some training data and trying it out on some testing data.

 {%highlight R%}
+#Get features as usual
 article_tokens <- tokenize(tweets$text)
 article_features <- get_feature_vectors(article_tokens, corpus_size=5000)
 article_features <- add_targets(article_features, tweets)

+#We don't want to use these in the model fitting, so we set them aside
 dependent_names <- names(article_features)[3001:3004]

+#Random samples from our features for train and test
 train <- sample_frac(article_features, .80, replace=FALSE)
 test <- setdiff(article_features, train)

+#Create a formula, exclusing our dependent variable names
+#Fit our models
 form <- as.formula(paste("engaged_bool~", paste(setdiff(names(train), dependent_names), collapse="+")))
 m_nnet <- nnet(form, data=train, size=10, MaxNWts=100000)
 m_nbayes <- naiveBayes(form, data=train, laplace=1000, threshold=.1)